TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Autoloading/Background.rst

 Instead of looking up every single class and caching the information away, composer works on a “prefix”-based resolution.
-As an example, the Composer class loader only needs to know that all PHP classes starting with TYPO3\CMS\Core are located within typo3/sysext/core/Classes.
+As an example, the Composer class loader only needs to know that all PHP classes starting with :php:`TYPO3\CMS\Core` are located within :file:`EXT:core/Classes`.
 The rest is done by a simple resolution to include the necessary PHP class files.
-This means that the information to be cached away is only the list of available namespace-prefixes.
-All classes inside the TYPO3 Core are PSR-4 compatible since TYPO3 v6.0 already.
+This means that the information to be cached away is only the list of available namespace prefixes.

-The definition of these prefixes is set inside the composer.json of each package or distribution / project.
-In the TYPO3 Core, every system extension defined these namespace prefixes already since TYPO3 v7.1 and TYPO3 v6.2.10.
+The definition of these prefixes is set inside the :file:`composer.json` file of each package or distribution / project.

 Autoloading developer-specific data differently
 -----------------------------------------------